HubSpot/cms-react/docs/reference/cms-components.md

 # @hubspot/cms-components

-`@hubspot/cms-components` is a runtime library providing primitives to interact with features the JS Building Blocks platform and other HubSpot data from your components.
+`@hubspot/cms-components` is a runtime library providing primitives to interact with CMS React features and other HubSpot data from your components.

 ## Getters